Programs > Brochure

 - Ability to contribute to New Colombo Plan goals through the Scholarship Program (15% weighting).

 Need help with the NCP application?
 New Colombo Plan Applications should be treated like a job application - the UWA Careers Centre can assist you to prepare a professional application based on your goals.
-To help with your application, a Selection Criteria Workshop, tailored for the NCP Scholarship application, will be held on Tuesday 30th May from 10:00-11:00.
-Register your attendance now through CareerHub.
+You can register for one of their selection criteria workshops or schedule an appointment with a Careers Adviser through CareerHub.

-If you wish to be considered for an NCP nomination while undertaking the UWA Student Exchange Program in 2018, you will need to lodge a separate exchange application for the same period via Global Studio, here, with your intended host institution as your first preference.
+If you wish to be considered for an NCP nomination while undertaking the UWA Student Exchange Program in 2019, you will need to lodge a separate exchange application for the same period via Global Studio, here, with your intended host institution as your first preference.
+Applications for exchange in Semester 1, 2019, are open now and due July 6th.
+Applications for exchange in Semester 2, 2019, will open in August and be due December 7th.